mazerakham/dc4/README.md

 # dc4
-Deep Connect 4 on Bowser + Fabel/React.
+"Deep Connect 4".
+You can play Connect 4 online against an AI agent that trains using novel machine learning techniques.
+Built on Bowser, EZDB, React+Fabel.